-- Critically compare, contrast and evaluate the different machine learning techniques in terms of their applicability to solving problems in finance.
-Demonstrate by using appropriate software to apply techniques to a given set of data.
+- critically compare, contrast and evaluate the different machine learning techniques in terms of their applicability to solving problems in finance - demonstrating this by using appropriate software to apply techniques to a given set of data

 MSc Finance, Technology and Policy provides training for pursuing careers in the industry/private (including voluntary) sector, public sector and further study or employment in academic institutions.

-Specifically, graduates from this programme will be enable you to apply for jobs in, for example, the following (the list is not exhaustive):
+Knowledge and skills gained from this programme will help you to apply for jobs in, for example:

-- Financial technology products-linked firms (e.g. Seedrs, as product developers/managers)
+- financial technology products-linked firms (for example, Seedrs, as product developers/managers)

-- Regulatory agencies/government ministries and departments (e.g. the Financial Conduct Authority, the Prudential Regulatory Authority and the Bank of England)
+- regulatory agencies/government ministries and departments (for example, the Financial Conduct Authority, the Prudential Regulatory Authority and the Bank of England)

-- Academia via further research at PhD level
+- academia through further research at PhD level

 Entrance to our MSc programmes is strongly competitive.
 You can increase your chances of a successful application by exceeding the minimum programme requirements.